cavaliercoder/cavaliercoder.github.io/_drafts/so-i-wrote-a-manifest-what-next.md

 * SysAdmins can handle code and source control
 * Use source control and r10k
 * use packaging instead of building
+* End on: Imagine you solve the orgs biggest bottleneck in a preproducable, automated, measurable and portable way.

 ## Address problems: